-Can I run an ultramarathon on a keto diet?
+Can I run a Marathon or even an Ultramarathon on a keto diet?

 So, we’re going to answer this super in-depth in this article–but to get straight to the point right off the bat, here are the answers to the two questions you’re probably most asking yourself:

 Is it easy to run an ultramarathon on a keto diet?

 It depends on how fat-adapted you are.

 So.
 Let’s dig in.

 Now, first of all: what is a keto diet?

 So, a keto diet (short for Ketogenic) is basically a type of diet that aims to make your body as efficient as possible at using fat as the primary source of energy for your daily life (as opposed to carbs, which are generally the source of energy in a more traditional, Western diet.)

 And how does a keto diet do this?

 Basically, a keto diet aims to lower your consumption of carbohydrates down to 5-10% of your total daily calories (or 25-35 grams of carbs a day,) and by adding more fat to your diet (up to 75% of your total calories for a day.)
 This then forces your body to enter into a “ketosis state,” in which it starts burning fat as its source of fuel.
 Since the body can’t rely on its favorite source of energy–glucose–it starts producing and using ketones, which are a type of acid that the liver produces from stored fat, as the fuel for your muscles and other tissues¹.